kaidez/kaidez.com/README.md

 * [RequireJS](http://requirejs.org/): a JavaScript-based script-loader.

-## Loose Dependencies
+## Loose Development-Level Dependencies

 There are also some loose dependencies...they don't REALLY need to be installed to make changes to the site or create a production build, but installing them makes changing and building out the site FUN!!!!!!!!

 * [GruntJS](http://gruntjs.com/): a JavaScript-based task manager used to run site-related tasks such as Sass compiling and assisting in the building-out of a production-ready copy of the site.

-* [Bower](http://bower.io/): a browser-centric package manager used to add, remove and update SOME of the site's production runtime dependencies.
+* [Bower](http://bower.io/): a low-level browser-centric package manager used to add, remove and update SOME of the site's production runtime dependencies.

 * [Sass](http://sass-lang.com/): a CSS preprocessor.

-## Understanding the Hard Dependencies
+## Understanding the Hard Development-Level Dependencies

 ### Ruby/Ruby Gems & Jekyll